 The University of Tsukuba has also continued supporting its SDG centric pre-strategic initiative by the Empirical Social Science Research Center for Policy Solutions to Disparities and Inequalities (DDPI) headed by Hidehiro Yamamoto, where numerous seminars and conferences have been hosted.
 During the 2022 Tsukuba Global Science Week, the session "Gender Inequality and Social Actions" discussed the position in which women are placed into and the social activities for their improvement.
-Three case studies were discussed, namely: "employment in highly skilled jobs" (Europe), "media representation of women politicians" (Japan), and "women leaders of labor unions" (Japan) and it was highlighted that although women's participation in society has been raised as a principle, there are structural barriers that prevent it.
-This segment also discussed how barriers to women's advancement in society are constructed and maintained while another presentation discussed issues surrounding the training of female leaders using the case of a delivery driver's union in Japan.
-The training curriculum is male-centered and career paths are limited.
+Three case studies were discussed, namely: "employment in highly skilled jobs" (Europe), "media representation of women politicians" (Japan), and "women leaders of labour unions" (Japan) and it was highlighted that although women's participation in society has been raised as a principle, there are structural barriers that prevent true equity and equality.
+This segment also discussed how barriers to women's advancement in society is constructed and maintained, while another presentation discussed issues surrounding the training of female leaders using the case of a delivery driver's union in Japan.
+The training curriculum is male-centred and career paths are limited.
 At the same time, however, she discussed the need to increase the number of female leaders to improve the situation with intersectional and compound discrimination being a serious problem, and the significance and potential of social movements and activities for social change being confirmed.
-Through the conference with Prof. Daniela Bolzani, we confirmed that we will continue to collaborate with the University of Bologna on SDGs 5 and 10.
+Through the conference with Prof. Daniela Bolzani, the University of Tsukuba confirmed that collaboration with the University of Bologna on SDGs 5 and 10 will continue.

-Moreover, the Empirical Social Science Research Center for Policy Solutions to Disparities and Inequalities has also hosted numerous seminars during 2022 through 2023 as follows.
+Moreover, the Empirical Social Science Research Center for Policy Solutions to Disparities and

+Inequalities has also hosted numerous seminars during 2022 through 2023 as follows.
 In the 9th DDPI Seminar "Can Deliberative Democracy Solve Disparity and Inequality?"
 Prof. Wataru Miyasaka of the University of Tsukuba spoke about deliberative democracy, which is attracting attention as a method to solve the insecurity about science and technology that cannot be solved by the current representative democracy and the resulting disparities, including its advantages and challenges, using a variety of concrete examples from its history dating back to ancient Athens and its continued attempts in the modern era.

 In the 10th DDPI Seminar "Intra-Generational and Inter-Generational Fairness Regarding the Environment" Professor Soko Aoki of Nagoya University presented topics on various disparities surrounding the environment, including intra-generational and intergenerational disparities, based on various examples from Japan and around the world.
 Moreover, in June, Mr. Kenichiro Fukushima, the Representative Director of Code for Kanazawa and Representative Director of i-Publishing Co. was the speaker for the seminar titled "Building a New Civil Society Created by Technology" where he explained his involvement in civic tech activities to create the society that citizens need, through case studies and the future directions of civic tech.
-In July 2022, during the 12th DDPI Seminar and Extension Lecture "Correction of Health Disparities through Measures against Loneliness and Isolation: A Social Epidemiological Perspective", Professor Naoki Kondo of Kyoto University talked about tackling the issue of health disparities, countermeasures against them, and community building, including actual efforts and the post-COVID-19 outlook.
+In July 2022, during the 12th DDPI Seminar and Extension Lecture "Correction of Health Disparities through Measures against Loneliness and Isolation: A Social Epidemiological Perspective", Professor Naoki Kondo of Kyoto University talked about tackling the issue of health disparities from various perspectives from the approach of social epidemiology, and spoke about various health disparities, countermeasures against them, and community building, including actual efforts and the post-COVID-19 outlook.
 This seminar was coincidentally the first face-to-face seminar since the beginning of the pandemic.